yadukrishnagiri/InkSage/README.md

 1. Start both backend and frontend servers
 2. Open `http://localhost:5173` in your browser
-3. Click "Try Guest Mode" or sign up
+3. Click "Try Guest Mode" or sign up with email/Google
-4. Create a subject
+4. Create a subject (click "New Subject" button)
-5. Upload files (PDF, DOCX, PPTX, etc.)
+5. Upload files - you can select multiple files at once!
-6. Wait for files to process
+6. Wait for files to process (status shown in file list)
-7. Start chatting with your notes!
+7. Start chatting with your notes - responses stream in real-time!
+8. Your chat history is automatically saved and restored

 ## API Endpoints

 ### Files
-- `POST /api/files/upload` - Upload a file
+- `POST /api/files/upload` - Upload a single file
+- `POST /api/files/upload-multiple` - Upload multiple files at once
 - `GET /api/files/{file_id}/status` - Get file processing status
 - `DELETE /api/files/{file_id}` - Delete a file